Marymount Single Member Constituency

-The Marymount Single Member Constituency (Note: Kawasan Undi Perseorangan Marymount; 玛利蒙单选区; மேரிமவுண்ட் தனித்தொகுதி) is a single member constituency (SMC) located in the central area of Singapore.
-It is managed by Bishan–Toa Payoh Town Council.
+The Marymount Single Member Constituency (Note: Kawasan Undi Perseorangan Marymount; 玛利蒙单选区; மேரிமவுண்ட் தனித்தொகுதி) is a single-member constituency (SMC) situated in central Singapore.
+It is managed by Bishan–Toa Payoh Town Council (BTPTC).
 The current Member of Parliament (MP) is Gan Siow Huang from the People's Action Party (PAP).

 History

 Prior to the 2020 general election, Marymount SMC was carved from Bishan–Toa Payoh Group Representation Constituency (GRC); the five-seat GRC lost a seat to become a four-seat one.
 Incumbent Bishan–Toa Payoh GRC MP Josephine Teo, who had been representing areas located in the SMC, was redeployed to Jalan Besar GRC, a move she called "renewal" of the PAP.
-Gan, then a political newcomer, was sent to contest the SMC, winning 55.04% of the vote against Ang Yong Guan from the Progress Singapore Party (PSP).
+Gan, then a political newcomer, was sent to contest the SMC, retained the SMC with 55.04% of the vote against Ang Yong Guan from the Progress Singapore Party (PSP).

 In the 2025 general election, Gan stood for re-election in the SMC.
-She defeated Jeffrey Khoo from the PSP with an improved 70.73% of the vote.
+She won the election consecutively for the second time and have defeated Jeffrey Khoo from the PSP with an improved 70.73% of the vote.